manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

 Next up, Prolog.
 Getting anything done in Prolog is always a trip for me.
 It takes a little while to adjust, in particular, I always forget I have to pass the output variable to the function.
 With Prolog, at very high level, you're not really saying "compute this function and store the return value in X" as much as "give me an X that is a solution to this function."
 What's really cool is that often you can flip that to be "here is an X that is the solution to this function, give its input Y that yields X" or something like that.
 Besides all that, the syntax turns out to be very similar to a functional language like Haskell or Lisp.
 Anyway, I digress.

 I decided to write this in a way that could be run using GNU Prolog.
 I don't remember why I decided that, maybe I wanted a challenge.
 Because once I started running into issues and started Googling ([DuckDuckGoing](https://duckduckgo.com) really) for answers I got a lot of results telling me how to do the thing I wanted very easily in SWI Prolog, which is a much more fully-featured, batteries included Prolog implementation.
-In particular, handling strings is not easy to do in Prolog in general, but SWI has adding a lot of functionality around this.
+Handling strings is not easy to do in Prolog in general, but SWI has added a lot of functionality around this.
 If my understanding is correct, in Prolog a string is just a list of chars, except that it's not.
 For instance, you can't pattern match on it.
 But if you print a string you get a list of char codes, so it's kind of a lose-lose.

 The solution, or rather *a* solution, or better still *my* solution is to convert strings to atoms.
 Prolog loves atoms and there are functions to convert a list of chars into an atom, and by the Prolog reflexive property, vice versa.
-Printing an atom gives it's name as you would expect, so that is what I use for output too.
+Printing an atom gives its name as you would expect, so that is what I use for output too.
 So in my roundabout Prolog solution, I start by converting a string to a list of chars

 ```prolog
 str_to_chars(S, Cs) :- atom_codes(X, S), atom_chars(X, Cs).